stashh-labs/stashh-docs/docs/collector/getting-started.md

     ![Account menu showing the authenticate button](../images/account-menu-unauthenticated.png)

-3. Read the message that pops up then click **Authenticate Wallet**
+3. Check the message that pops up then click **Authenticate Wallet**
 4. Your wallet will ask you to create a Permit.
 Click **Approve**

     === "Keplr"